 Ivan is professor and head of the research group in cryptography at Aarhus University.
 Ivan is co-founder of Cryptomathic, Partisia and Sepior.
 He is one of the top cited and publishing researchers in cryptography, is a fellow of the IACR (International Association for Cryptologic Research), and received the 2015 RSA Award for Excellence in the Field of Mathematics.

-Jesper is Associate Professor at Aarhus University and also one of the co-founders of Partisia and Sepior.
+Jesper is Professor at Aarhus University and also one of the co-founders of Partisia and Sepior.
 He is one of the top cited and publishing researchers in secure multiparty computation.
 Jesper’s primary research areas are implementing secure multiparty computation in practice, rational cryptography, leakage resilient cryptography, tamper resilient cryptography, and universal composability.

 Claudio Orlandi is Associate Professor in Computer Science at Aarhus University and the author of more than 30 scientific publications on cryptography and security.
 He is a leading researcher on secure multiparty computation and zero-knowledge protocols.
-Claudio has been scientific consultant to a number of blockchain projects and heads the cryptographic protocol team at the University of Aarhus and is co-founder of Partisia Blockchain.
+Claudio has been scientific consultant to a number of blockchain projects and heads the cryptographic protocol team at the University of Aarhus and is co-founder of Partisia Infrastructure.

 Peter is professor in Management Science and Micro Economics at Copenhagen Business School.
 He has extensive experience within consultancy from numerous projects within European and US industries and governments on incentives, contracting, regulation, auctions and benchmarking.

 Primary software developer within advanced cryptography and zero knowledge.
 Emil has engineered all of the recent protocols developed in Partisia including the MACE protocol as well as the core of the privacy blockchain infrastructure.